phatboyg/phatboyg.github.io/_posts/2017-10-18-being-decisive.md

 ## Is it something I want?

 When I want something, the desire to have it becomes the driving force in any decisions related to getting it.
 And that compulsion silences any logic in the decision-making process.
-My choices become biased towards getting what I want, and by refusing to acknowledge and adequately consider the risks, this emotionally fueled decision may minimize or likely even ignore potentially significant consequences.
+My choices become biased towards getting what I want, and by refusing to acknowledge and adequately consider the risks, this emotionally fueled decision may push me to minimize or likely even ignore potentially significant consequences.

 Recognizing that I am making an emotional decision is a crucial step, as I can then reintroduce logic going forward.
 At that point, and with a clear head, I can use my knowledge and experience to measure risk accurately, identify benefits, and raise concerns.
 It doesn't mean that I'm unbiased, I still want it, but I'm no longer acting purely on emotion.